umass-gis/workshops/content/ArcGIS Online Tutorial/02_navigating-agol.md

 ---
 layout: default
-title: Introduction
-parent: Beginner's Tutorial to ArcGIS Online
+title: Navigating the AGOL Interface
+parent: Learn the Basics of AGOL
-nav_order: 3
+nav_order: 2
 ---

 # Navigating the AGOL Interface
 {: .no_toc }

+Get familiar with the website layout!
+{: .fs-6 .fw-300 }

 <details open markdown="block">
   <summary>